voreno/QtMapper/README.md

 pip install graphviz
 ```

+## Todos

+Improve the graph outputs - there may be some bugs and for some methods that just make connections, we have to show that the graphs make connections.

 ## Preparing the Qt Project

 The current version of `QtMapper` requires signals and slots to be marked in the source code, a bit like Doxygen requires additional markup for descriptions.